-Our business relationships may be subject to disruption due to uncertainty resulting from the holding company reorganization and subsequent investments or strategic transactions undertaken by Holdings outside of the legacy Xerox businesses, which could have a material adverse effect on our business, financial condition and operating results.
+Our business relationships may be subject to disruption due to uncertainty resulting from the holding company reorganization, which could have a material adverse effect on our business, financial condition and operating results.

 Customers, distributors, suppliers, vendors and other parties with whom we do business may perceive uncertainty and may attempt to negotiate changes in existing business relationships in relation to the holding company reorganization.
 This could disrupt our business and could have an adverse effect on our financial condition and operating results, including an adverse effect on our ability to realize the expected benefits of the holding company reorganization.